 Gnome-Coach site lands are under federal jurisdiction and administered by BLM.
 The site was withdrawn on October 26, 1961, from all forms of appropriation associated with mining laws and leasing through Public Land Order 2526 (Volume 26 Federal Register page 10279 [26 FR 10279]), which prohibits future oil and gas leasing or mineral claims at the site.
 The ICs and associated restrictions are documented in the LTS&M Plan for the site (DOE 2016b).
 To maintain protectiveness of the site, the restrictions specific to ground-disturbing activities were provided to BLM (as shape files) for inclusion in BLM's database to increase the visibility of restrictions and prevent inadvertent intrusion.
-These restrictions allow BLM to make surface improvements with provisions for avoiding surface features (emplacement shaft, buried debris/salt muck, and monitoring wells) that remain at the site.
-LM monitors these surface features and drilling activities in the sections surrounding the site to ensure those activities do not impact the site (Figure 4).
+These restrictions allow BLM to make surface improvements with provisions for avoiding surface features (emplacement shaft, buried debris, salt muck, and monitoring wells) that remain at the site.
+LM monitors these surface features and drilling activities in the sections surrounding the site to ensure that those activities do not impact the site (Figure 4).
 LM duties include inspecting the site for evidence of land use changes or significant land disturbances.
 LM also evaluates site roads and inspects the well network; warning signs (that ground-disturbing activity is prohibited); the concrete cap that covers the emplacement shaft; and the monument for signs of damage, natural deterioration from weather, or vandalism.
 Figure 4 shows the site (Section 34) and surrounding sections that are monitored for drilling activity.

-The site inspection for this reporting period was performed on February 8, 2022.
-At the time of the inspection, the site wells, roads, concrete cap, and monument at surface ground zero were in good condition, and no land use changes or significant land disturbances were observed.
+The site inspection for this reporting period was performed on February 7, 2023.
+At the time of the inspection, the site wells, roads, concrete cap, and monument at surface ground zero were in good condition, and no land use changes, or significant land disturbances were observed.
 All the signs onsite and around the site perimeter were observed as being in good condition.
-It was observed that the totalizing flow meter at well USGS-1 that monitors the total gallons removed had been removed by an unknown third party who installed a new flow meter at a new location at well USGS-1.
 Appendix A provides photographs of some of the surface features at the site.